 📝 Ingredient notes

-- Milk: Whole milk is the best, definitely avoid using milk substitutes for this recipe unless you are aware of how to reformulate the recipe
+- Milk - Whole milk is the best.
+Avoid using milk substitutes for this recipe unless you are aware of how to reformulate the recipe.

-- Sugar: This choux dough is made using granulated sugar.
-While heating the mixture up make sure sugar fully dissolves.
-If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide
+- Sugar - This choux dough recipe is made using white granulated sugar.
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide.

-- Water: The milk-water ratio in this Pâte à choux recipe is 50-50%.
-If you are more experienced, feel free to play around with different ratios
+- Water - The milk-water ratio in this Pâte à choux recipe is 50-50%.
+If you are a more experienced baker, feel free to play around with different ratios.

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post

-- Sugar: Many recipes use light brown sugar for the craquelin layer, however, I recommend cane sugar for the signature velvet texture.
-The second best option is light brown sugar, however, it won´t look exactly the same.
-Muscovado or Turbinado etc. can be all good to substitute, however, make sure you use a type of sugar that has medium crystals
+- Cane sugar: Many recipes use light brown sugar for the craquelin layer, but I recommend cane sugar for that signature velvet texture.
+The second best option is light brown sugar.
+However, it won´t look exactly the same.
+Muscovado or Turbinado can work, but above all, use a type of sugar that has medium crystals.

-- Flour: Simple All purpose flour works perfectly fine here
+- Flour: Simple all purpose flour (also known as AP flour or plain flour) works perfectly fine in the craquelin recipe.

-- Butter: Unsalted room temperature butter.
-It is important that the butter is soft enough to be able to cream but not runny
+- Butter: Unsalted butter at room temperature.
+It is important that the butter is soft enough to be able to cream but not melted or runny.

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post